FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/personal-appearance/1979/1979-07-14-hornsea-carnival.md

 subtitle: Hornsea, East Yorkshire
 description: Lena Zavaroni made a personal appearance at the carnival.
 She declared the Carnival open, then stayed for a short time to meet her fans and the public.
 media: East Yorkshire
 post_description: Lena Zavaroni made a personal appearance at the carnival.
-She declared the Carnival open, then stayed for a short time to meet her fans and the public.
 image: /assets/images/steve-hayter-hornsea-carnival/1979-07-04-hornsea-carnival-01.png
-categories: [Personal-Appearances]
+categories: [Personal-Appearances, Hornsea-Carnival, Hornsea, East-Yorkshire, OnThisDay14July]
+last_modified_at: 26 June 2023
 ---

 <table  style="text-align:center;">